near/docs/docs/validator/staking-overview.md

 The goal of Stake Wars: Episode II is to onboard those validators, test the stability of the system, and begin introducing some of the unique aspects of NEAR’s delegation in preparation for the next phase of MainNet itself.

 If you want to know more about this opportunity, read the [Stake Wars Episode II blog post](https://near.org/blog/stake-wars-episode-ii/).

-## The Process to Become Validator

-1. Understand the economics of Proof of Stake, and how do they work for NEAR validators.
-Please go to the economics section on [Economics of a Validator](/docs/validator/economics)

-2. To begin validating, please go to the technical section on [Staking and becoming a Validator](/docs/validator/staking).

-3. You are still here?
-If you want to learn more about NEAR, have a look at

-    * [The Beginner’s Guide to the NEAR Blockchain](https://near.org/blog/the-beginners-guide-to-the-near-blockchain/) to get a high level overview on NEAR.
-    * [The NEAR Whitepaper](https://near.org/papers/the-official-near-white-paper) to see the big picture.
-    * [Economics in Sharded Blockchain](https://near.org/papers/economics-in-sharded-blockchain/) to know more about the incentives structure of NEAR.
-    * [Sharding Design: Nightshade](https://near.org/papers/nightshade) to gain a more detailed understanding of our consensus mechanism.

-4. If anything is unclear or you get stuck, please head over to our official chat on [Slack](https://near.chat) in the channels `#community-validator-announcement` and `#community-validator-troubleshooting`.
-Alternatively, if you just want to chat with fellow validators, we are still keeping our [Telegram group](https://t.me/near_validators) and [Discord](https://discord.gg/ZMPr3VB) up and running, but NEAR core team participation will be limited.